f4exb/sdrangel/plugins/samplesink/soapysdroutput/readme.md

 The binary distributions provide only the SoapySDR base library.
 It is your responsibility to install SoapySDR in your system with the SoapySDR plugins suitable for your hardware.

+<h2>User arguments</h2>

+Occasionally some devices may require to have the user specifying keyword parameters in order to open the device correctly.
+Most noticeably the Red Pitaya (driver `redpitaya`) needs the IP address of the board specified as a `addr=x.x.x.x` key value pair as it does not get scanned automatically.

+In such a case you will use the device user arguments (Preferences -> Devices -> User arguments) with the dialog as described [here](../../../sdrgui/deviceuserargs.md)

 <h2>SoapySDR API implementation</h2>

 Not all parts are implemented.
 Currently the following have been left out: